 Paella is the signature meal of Spain, a national pride, and yet almost no one fully agrees on what it is or how is should be made.
 It is a controversial meal for many reasons… starting with the simple fact that it is a huge shallow pan loaded down with complex and expensive ingredients which completely vary from home to home, town to town, restaurant to restaurant, and from region to region in Spain.
 Paella in Madrid is very different from that in Seville.
 But at the same time, like Bouillabaisse from France, Paella is a classic meal so identified with the soul of the country that it naturally comes laden with emotion, memory, tradition, pride, and a sensory longing for the authenticity of the time and place of one’s upbringing.

 Jambalaya is illusive at its heart.
-It is, in essence, a rice meal… but that’s just the canvas the Cajuns use to paint one of their masterpieces.
+It is, in essence, a rice meal… but that’s just the canvas the Creoles and the Cajuns use to paint one of their masterpieces.
 The rice is there to absorb all the umami juices of the meats and shellfish and seasoning, and in some ways, this meal is the coming together of the two traditional factions of the Cajun people, the Rice Cajuns and the Bayou Cajuns.
 The Rice Cajuns are those folks who, early on in their resettlement, were able to acquire slightly higher land in the interior, on which rice flourishes.
 For the folks living on these farms, pork and chicken were just as likely to be on the dinner table as Mud Bugs, turtles and shrimp, which the Bayou Cajuns netted for a living.
 So Jambalaya is a meal that combines all the traditional strengths of the Cajun people, and finding the authentic ingredients is crucial.

 Piccata is an Italian style of cooking in which either veal or chicken is pounded flat into cutlets, dipped in egg whites, dredged in flour and Parmigiano cheese, and then pan fried.
 Like all Italian cooking, very fresh and high quality ingredients are the secret.
 We find that Parmigiano Reggiano that has been aged two to three years makes a big difference, as well as extra rich chicken bone broth, free range air chilled chicken thighs (much richer tasting than chicken breasts), and high quality virgin olive oil.
 The combination of creamy young artichoke hearts and a lemony butter sauce make this meal a crowd favorite.
 And if that crowd is your family and close friends, this meal will be the one they barge back into the kitchen for… to ask for seconds and thirds, and most of all, for more sauce.

-Tandoori turkey has been a part of our Thanksgiving family tradition for many years.
-We discovered this amazing recipe from Indian filmmaker Gurinder Chadha in the LA Times Food section.
-The smell of these exotic spices is always a sure sign in the Leekley home that the Holidays have begun.
+This wildly aromatic Tandoori turkey has been at the heart of our Thanksgiving family tradition for many years.
+The smell of these exotic spices is always a sure sign in our wild savory kitchen that the Holidays have begun.
 Originating 5000 years ago in the Indus River Valley, and later the Punjab region of India, traditional Tandoori cooking was done inside huge 5 to 6 foot high clay pots, which were buried in the ground with a charcoal or wood fire blazing inside, at the base of the pot itself.
 Tandoori pots are explosively fiery and hot, with smoke and flames belching out and the intense glowing heat sometimes reaching 900 degrees.
 The technique may be ancient, but the actual cooking technique is also very modern.
 The searing of the meat seals in the flavors and juices.